 An Additional FAQ for current students is available here

-Your assigned mailbox numbers will arrive with your New Student Orientation Packets and will also be sent via email to your new Scripps College email address once it is created.
+Your assigned mailbox numbers will be sent via email to your new Scripps College email address with your housing notification email.

 Please note: We cannot give mailbox numbers out over the phone to protect the privacy of our students.

-We do have a policy of providing mailbox combinations to students who have misplaced them only once per semester.
+You can retrieve your combination and mailbox number on the student portal at any time.
 Many students add the combination as a contact in their phones so that even if you get a new phone, the information will follow you.

 Yes.
 Unlike other colleges and universities where mailbox numbers change with dorm assignments, Scripps College has a centrally located mailroom allowing you to keep the same number all four years.